spheronFdn/documentations/docs/custom-domain.md

 Custom domains allow you to make your sites accessible at your own, non-ArGo domain names (for example, `www.yourcustomdomain.com`).
 ArGo supports all top-level domains in custom domains.

+## Multiple Domains

+In ArGo, all the domains will be pointed to the latest deployed transaction in Arweave.

 ## Definitions

 - Domain name (or domain for short): full name used to access a site.
 For example, `yoursitename.argo.app` or `www.yourcustomdomain.com`